jorisvandenbossche/course-python-data/notebooks/case2_observations_analysis.md

 **EXERCISE**

 - Create a table, called `heatmap_prep`, based on the `survey_data` DataFrame with the row index the individual years, in the column the months of the year (1-> 12) and as values of the table, the counts for each of these year/month combinations.
-- Using the seaborn <a href="http://seaborn.pydata.org/generated/seaborn.heatmap.html">documentation</a> make a heatmap starting from the `heatmap_prep` variable.
+- Using the seaborn <a href="http://seaborn.pydata.org/generated/seaborn.heatmap.html">documentation</a>, make a heatmap starting from the `heatmap_prep` variable.

 <details><summary>Hints</summary>

 - The `.dt` accessor can be used to get the `year`, `month`,... from a `datetime` column
 - Use `pivot_table` and provide the years to `index` and the months to `columns`.
 Do not forget to `count` the number for each combination (`aggfunc`).
-- `resample` needs an aggregation function on how to combine the values within a single 'group' (in this case data within a year).
-In this example, we want to know the `size` of each group, i.e. the number of records within each year.
+- Seaborn has an `heatmap` function which requires a short-form DataFrame, comparable to giving each element in a table a color value.

 </details>